 What’s worse, some people have to be on their feet all day for work.

 You’re tired of suffering, tired of the pain.
-You need a quick fix right now, so you search Amazon and overnight some bunion correctors.
+You need a quick fix right now, so you search Amazon and overnight yourself some bunion correctors.
 But do bunion correctors work?

-Companies who sell bunion splints will tell you how effective they are.
+Companies who sell bunion correctors will tell you how effective they are.
 They’ll claim that if it doesn’t work as described, you must not be using it right.
+Don’t believe them.